hamaier/ak-dm-glossary/_glossary/o-w.md

+---
+name: O-W Terms
+---
-Open Format
+# Open Format
 Data format that is platform independent, machine readable, and made available to the public without restrictions that would impede the re-use of that information.

+# Project
-Project: a discrete effort on a particular topic with defined objectives or goals.
+A discrete effort on a particular topic with defined objectives or goals.

-Working Folder
+# Working Folder
 A file structure used by an individual, or a group in collaboration, to store data resources under production during the course of a project’s implementation.
 Contrast with archive folder.